Technology whizz kid tackles Greek tax evasion

 "I'm not the type of person who will lock himself up in his tower and not talk to anyone," Theoharis told Reuters.
-"We must organize services better and cut routine procedures."
+"We must organise services better and cut routine procedures."

 Theoharis had long left Lehman Brothers when the U.S. investment bank collapsed in 2008.
 But this event set off a worldwide crisis which helped the following year to bring down Aspis Pronia, a Greek insurance group where he was chief information officer.